bryank91/scrapy/readme.md

 > When debugging the application, you can use debugger `set NODE_INSPECT_RESUME_ON_START=1`
-Set the `debugger;` in your script where you want the breakpoint to stop
+Set the `debugger;` in your script where you want the breakpoint to stop Use the debugger tool in VS code to run with `debugger`

 ### Working with database items
 > To create, read, update or delete database records, run the following commands or refer to --help